Port Townsend Encuentro

 Tango encuentro events, honoring traditional tango etiquette and floor-craft, were first held in the US in San Diego in 2009, followed by various events mainly in the Southwest.
 It was around this time that Nat Natalia and John Gair started holding an annual "PT Tango Invitational" event.
 Like encuentros, the format offered no classes, no teachers, and no vendors.
 The emphasis was on a good line-of-dance, but without dictating dance style.
 The focus was simply to enjoy dancing, free from hierarchy or commercialism, with pricing set to break even.

-In 2014, prompted by various encuentro aficionados, the first PT Encuentro was organized under the leadership of Ernie Baird.
+The first PT Encuentro was first organized under the leadership of Ernie Baird and Nat Natali.
 Since then, various organizers have taken the lead in celebrating close embrace tango in this charming location.
-Taking account of the two-year hiatus in 2020-21, it turns out that 2025 is our tenth anniversary celebration!
+This year, 2026, will be our eleventh anniversary.

 About Us